dtaht/blog-cerowrt/content/post/uap_ac_lite.md

 +++
 date = "2016-09-05T12:02:58+01:00"
-draft = false
+draft = true
 tags = [ "ath9k", "ath10k", "ubnt" ]
 title = "The UAP ac Lite"
 description = "an ideal router for make-wifi-fast - well, it's more of a bridge"
 +++

 When I fire up Toke's code, the theme from star wars goes through my head.
 He's a big Darth Vader fan.
 "Dum, dum, dum, da, da dum, da da dum."
 My memory for music is so good that frequently I can replay an entire song in my head while doing a flash.
 It's the only way I can deal with my PTFD.

 # Evaluating the factory firmware

 I'll get around to this.
 For now I was too excited.
 I just needed to get in there and blow things up.
 ## Figuring out what was already in lede

 ## Some early tests